 - 1.1.
-The electrical design for BIA school facilities shall comply with all applicable current codes, standards, and laws.
-For a more general list of codes and standards that apply to BIA educational facilities, refer to Chapter 1, "General Information."
+The electrical design for BIA justice/detention facilities shall comply with all applicable current codes, standards, and laws.
+For a more general list of codes and standards that apply to BIA justice/detention facilities, refer to Chapter 1, "General Information."
 During design, report any required deviations from codes and standards to the Contracting Officer. - 1.2.
 Where two codes, standards, or laws are applicable to the topic under review, use the more conservative or more stringent.
 Consult with the BIA Office of Facilities Management and Construction (OFMC) to resolve any questions or conflicts regarding application of codes and standards. - 1.3.
 The National Fire Code (NFPA 5000) is the primary code to be followed. - 1.4.
 Per Chapter 48 of NFPA 5000, the National Electrical Code (NEC) shall be followed for the design and installation of all electrical equipment unless the requirements of the codes noted below are more stringent. - 1.4.1.
 All requirements noted in the NEC shall be followed, including mandatory, recommended, and advisory rules.

 - 2.1.
-The design criteria shall comply with the guidelines published by or contained in the following: - American National Standards Institute (ANSI) - American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) 90.1 Energy Standard for Buildings Except Low-Rise Residential Buildings - American Society for Testing and Materials (ASTM) - Americans with Disabilities Act and Architectural Barriers Act Accessibility Guidelines (ADAABAAG) - ANSI/American Society of Mechanical Engineers (ASME) A17.1 Safety Code for Elevators and Escalators - Illuminating Engineering Society of North America (IESNA) - Institute of Electrical and Electronics Engineers (IEEE) - Insulated Cable Engineers Association (ICEA) - Leadership in Energy and Environmental Design (LEED) - Lightning Protection Institute (LPI) - NACE International - National Electrical Manufacturers Association (NEMA)
+The design criteria shall comply with the latest edition of the guidelines published by or contained in the following: - American National Standards Institute (ANSI) - American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) 90.1 Energy Standard for Buildings Except Low-Rise Residential Buildings - American Society for Testing and Materials (ASTM) - Americans with Disabilities Act (ADA) Accessibility Guidelines for Buildings and Facilities (ADAAG) - ANSI/American Society of Mechanical Engineers (ASME) A17.1 Safety Code for Elevators and Escalators - Architectural Barriers Act (ABA) - Illuminating Engineering Society of North America (IESNA) - Institute of Electrical and Electronics Engineers (IEEE) - Insulated Cable Engineers Association (ICEA) - Leadership in Energy and Environmental Design (LEED) - Lightning Protection Institute (LPI) - NACE International - National Electrical Manufacturers Association (NEMA)

-National Fire Protection Association (NFPA), in general and specifically: NFPA 70 National Electrical Code NFPA 70E Standard for Electrical Safety Requirements for Employee Workplaces NFPA 72 National Fire Alarm Code NFPA 75 Standard for the Protection of Information Technology Equipment NFPA 110 Standard for Emergency and Standby Power Systems NFPA 111 Standard on Stored Electrical Energy Emergency and Standby Power Systems NFPA 170 Standard for Fire Safety and Emergency Symbols NFPA 780 Standard for the Installation of Lightning Protection Systems NFPA 5000 Building Construction and Safety Code Occupational Safety & Health Administration (OSHA)
+National Fire Protection Association (NFPA), in general and specifically: NFPA 70 National Electrical Code NFPA 70E Standard for Electrical Safety Requirements for Employee Workplaces NFPA 72 National Fire Alarm Code NFPA 75 Standard for the Protection of Information Technology Equipment NFPA 101 Life Safety Code NFPA 110 Standard for Emergency and Standby Power Systems NFPA 111 Standard on Stored Electrical Energy Emergency and Standby Power Systems NFPA 170 Standard for Fire Safety and Emergency Symbols NFPA 780 Standard for the Installation of Lightning Protection Systems NFPA 5000 Building Construction and Safety Code

-- Section 504, Rehabilitation Act of 1973, as amended in 1978 - USCA Title 29 § 794, "Nondiscrimination under Federal Grants and Programs" - 2.2.
-Design of the electrical system shall be such that ADAABAAG requirements are met for device mounting heights, protrusions, lighting, etc. - 2.2.1.
-When children are primary users of accessible space, for example in accessible dormitory rooms to be assigned to persons 3-12 years of age, lights switches and electrical receptacles for their use shall be mounted within ADAABAAG children reach ranges in accordance with applicable age groupings. - 2.2.1.1.
-Note: "Dual accessibility," arranging fixtures to dually serve the anthropometrics of more than one age group, could diversify space use.
-For example, mounting elements at reach range heights common to both 5-8 and 9-12 age groups will provide occupancy flexibility. - 2.3.
+- Occupational Safety & Health Administration (OSHA) - Rehabilitation Act of 1973 as amended in 1978, Section 504 - 2.2.
+Design of the electrical system shall be such that ADA and ABA accessibility requirements are met for device mounting heights, protrusions, lighting, audibility, etc. - 2.3.
 Seismic restraint requirements shall be coordinated with the individual site.
 Local seismic codes shall be considered the minimum requirements. - 2.3.1.
-When required for site conditions, fabrication details including anchorages and attachments to structure for large electrical equipment and supported cable trays shall be signed and sealed by a qualified engineer.
+When required for site conditions, fabrication details including anchorages and attachments to structure for large electrical equipment and supported cable trays shall be signed and sealed by a qualified, licensed professional engineer.